guanguer/first-angular-app/README.md

 # FirstApp

 A first test app built using Angular, Angular Material and the Angular CLI.
+It is based on the FrontEndMasters course Building Awsomer Apps with Angular by Lukas Ruebbelke.

 ## Prerequisites
 - Node.js v6.9+ and NPM v3.x